Xetibo/ReSet-Doc/sections/projects.typ

 The program is by default very slim and does not feature any standard settings on the repository.
 However, Linux distributions usually ship the KDE standard modules, as KDE is the intended environment for this application.
-For ReSet, KDE systemsettings is still a very good resource on implementing modularity with this type of application.
+For ReSet, KDE systemsettings are still a very good resource for implementing modularity with this type of application.
 The only caveat would be the obvious difference in both programming language and toolkit.
-This is especially a problem since QT uses its own scripting language QML@qml, which is based on JavaScript.
+This is especially a problem since QT uses its scripting language QML@qml, which is based on JavaScript.

 Settings are stored by individual modules, which means that a lot of individual files will be written/read in order to provide all functionality.

-_In many cases for KDE systemsettings it is not the application itself that makes it harder to be used on other environments, but the toolkit and the KDE specific styling of said toolkit that might not integrate well._
+_In many cases for KDE systemsettings it is not the application itself that makes it harder to be used on other environments, but the toolkit and the KDE-specific styling of said toolkit that might not integrate well._

 #pagebreak()